Dipali127/MediCart_RESTful_API/README.md

 ### Seller
 * #### Can:
     * Register and log in.
-    * Add new medicines to the ecommerce medicine store.
+    * Add new medicines to the eCommerce medicine store.
     * View, update, and delete their added medicines.